Henschke is committed to Quality, Health & Safety and the Environment. Our team has formal policies that ensure we are accountable in these areas.

 • In the short term minimise and in the long term eliminate negative impacts that our day to day operations have on the environment

-• Have a commercial advantage
+• To have a commercial advantage by promoting sustainability

 Complying with this policy is a condition of employment with the company and it is the responsibility of all managers and supervisors to ensure the understanding, implementation and enforcement of this policy.